Linear Extensions of Rotor-Routing in Directed Graphs: Reachability Problems: Rotor-routing in Generalized Rotor Mechanisms multigraphs

 If $G=(V,A,\head,\tail,\theta)$ is a rotor multigraph, we can associate to $G$ a GRM multigraph $(G^A,G^V)$ defined as follows: \begin{itemize} \item $G^V=(V,A,\head,\tail)$ \item $G^A=(A,F,\head^A,\tail^A)$ where $F=\{(a,\theta(a)) : a \in A\}$, and $\head^A((a,\theta(a)) = \theta(a)$, $\tail^A((a,\theta(a)) = a$ for all $a \in A$. \end{itemize}

 A GRM multigraph built from a rotor multigraph like this is called a {\bf cyclic GRM multigraph}, since $G^A(v)$ is a directed cycle on the 'vertex' set $A^+(v)$ for every $v \in V \setminus S$ (notation $S$ will always refer to the sinks of $G^V$).
 We say that a cyclic GRM multigraph is stopping, or strongly connected, or any other property of rotor multigraphs, if the corresponding rotor multigraph satisfies the property.
-Since the weakly connected components of $G^A$ are precisely the sets $A^+(v)$ for all $v \in V \setminus S$, we denote by $\deg^A_v(r)$ the coefficient of $A^+(v)$ in $\deg^A(r)$, which simply means $\deg^A_v(r) = \sum_{a \in A^+(v)} r_a$.